 The Superfan is more appealing than the Atomberg BLDC fan is looking.
 Super Fan’s specialty is the availability of leaves in a variety of colors.
 When it comes to energy efficiency, the Atomberg fan is one step ahead.

-Atomberg fans have a three-year warranty, while Super Fan has a five-year warranty.
+Atomberg fans have a three-year warranty, while Super Fan and Crompton have a five-year warranty.
 In any case, before making a purchase, inquire about after-sales service in your area.

 Energy Efficiency of BLDC Fans

 An electrical equipment’s energy efficiency is defined as the ratio of output energy to input electrical energy.
 It is the capability of air delivery in the case of an electrical ceiling fan.

 Efficiency will be also improved if internal operational losses are reduced.
 In the case of BLDC fans, they can deliver more air while using less energy and incurring very little operational loss.

 A BLDC fan’s high efficiency means that it provides the same or more benefits while using less energy than traditional ceiling fans with single-phase induction electric motors.